Treating chronic pancreatitis

 In the most serious cases of chronic pancreatitis, where the pancreas has been extensively damaged, it may be necessary to remove the entire pancreas.
 This is known as a total pancreatectomy.

 A total pancreatectomy can be very effective in treating pain.
-However, you will no longer be able to produce the insulin that is needed by your body.
+However, you'll no longer be able to produce the insulin that's needed by your body.
 To overcome this problem, a relatively new technique called autologous pancreatic islet cell transplantation (APICT) is sometimes used.